alltrust/Portfolio/projects/3-job-tracker-project.md

 ---
 title: 'Job Tracker'
 dateCreated: '2023-05-01'
-image: 'image_dp.jpg'
+image: 'job-tracker-project.PNG'
+subHeading: 'Track, delete, update and track some more'
 summary: 'How many jobs have you applied to recently?
 Too many to keep track of ?
-You see where im getting at (hence the title of the app)'
+You see where im getting at ...hence the title of the app...'
 author: 'Aldo Garcia'
 isFeatured: true
 stack: